Creating Convincing Characters – with Edmund Gordon

 How can you ensure you’ve created a truly compelling, interesting and authentic protagonist?
 How do you avoid writing two-dimensional secondary characters – and create a strong antagonist without cliché or caricature?
 And perhaps most importantly of all: how can you ensure that what you’re writing is held together by subtle, convincing character development?

 Even more than plot, narrative voice, dialogue and setting, a character has the potential to make your novel truly memorable.
-But it isn’t always easy to create complex and unique characters, let alone make their development throughout the book satisfying and compelling.
-In this masterclass, award-winning author and creative writing tutor Edmund Gordon will teach you how to avoid the pitfalls that writers can fall into when approaching character.
-He will examine with you how some of the most brilliant, true-to-life characters have been created.
-And finally, he will share with you his own experience of writing a book that was at its heart a complex character study – and getting it published, to critical acclaim and prestigious awards.
+But it isn’t always easy to create complex and rounded characters, let alone make their development throughout the book satisfying and compelling.
+In this masterclass, award-winning author and creative writing tutor Edmund Gordon will teach you how to avoid the pitfalls writers can fall into when approaching character.
+Along with examining with you how some of the most brilliant, true-to-life characters have been created, he will share with you his own experience of writing a book that was at its heart a complex character study – and the process of getting it published, to critical acclaim and prestigious awards.

 Date: 23rd January 2018